Usage statistics and billing

 Billing pricing models

-The Cumulocity IoT platform collects a lot of different usage statistics data which is used for billing customers.
+The Cumulocity platform collects a lot of different usage statistics data which is used for billing customers.

 Based on the contract, there are two pricing models for billing: